mirosimo/CARS_THYMELEAF/README.md

 Just now is in development state and during the time are implementing new things and features related to Authentification and Authorization.
 Detail of  actual state are described below.
 ### Authentification
+User details are fetched from database - table **Users** - username, password, email, ... .
+Password is hasshed by BCryptPasswordEncoder.
+For authentification is used username and password.
+In a few days will be add authentication possibility using SSO - OpenID (Google, Facebook).
+And I also would like to implement **two step login** --> for practicing work with more AuthenticationProviders.

 ### Authorization